Election means three-party German government likely

 This will be the first three-way coalition in Germany since the 1940s, she noted.

-It will be a challenge for Lindner to team up with SDP, as his pro-business party vowed not to raise taxes and to restore limits on borrowing.
+It will be a challenge for Lindner to team up with SPD, as his pro-business party vowed not to raise taxes and to restore limits on borrowing.
 Both would be tough demands for the Social Democrats and the Greens, both of which want to boost spending and tax the wealthy.

 In 2017, it was Lindner who pulled the plug on a three-way coalition with Merkel's Christian Democrats and the Greens, but Böttger expected the FDP leader will want to avoid repeating the same scenario.